AstrobioMike/AstrobioMike.github.io/amplicon/dada2_workflow_ex.md

 >**NOTE:** If you're not comfortable with that line, and would like to be able to better utilize the awesome power of bash, consider running through the [bash basics](/bash/bash_intro){:target="_blank"} and/or [six glorious commands](/bash/six_commands){:target="_blank"} pages sometime 🙂

 # Removing primers
-To start, we need to remove the primers from all of these (the primers used for this run are in the "primers.fa" file in our working directory), and here we're going to use [cutadapt](https://cutadapt.readthedocs.io/en/stable/index.html){:target="_blank"} to do that.
+To start, we need to remove the primers from all of these (the primers used for this run are in the "primers.fa" file in our working directory), and here we're going to use [cutadapt](https://cutadapt.readthedocs.io/en/stable/index.html){:target="_blank"} to do that **at the command line ("Terminal" tab if in the binder environment**).
 Cutadapt operates on one sample at at time, so we're going to use a [wonderful little bash loop](/bash/for_loops){:target="_blank"} to run it on all of our samples.

-First, here's what the command would look like on an individual sample **(don't worry about running this, we're just going to dissect it for now)**:
+First, let's just run it on one individual sample and breakdown the command:

 ```bash
 cutadapt --version # 2.3